 Jenkins Nanovic Hall, opened in 2017, is home to the Data Science Minor.

-The minor, housed in the Department of Sociology with support from the College of Engineering, is open to any undergraduate student — and can complement and enhance any major.
+The minor is housed in the Department of Sociology with support from the College of Engineering.

 Emphasizing computational science, communication skills, and ethics, the five-course sequence includes classes in data science, programming, and statistics, as well as two electives that can be customized to your course of study.

 Students complete the minor by choosing two electives that explore the applications of data science, communicating findings, and insights about privacy and ethics.

 There are no prerequisites for the minor and it is open to all Notre Dame students.

 - Obtain data through scraping (using a program to download and process data from webpages) or mining (extracting and analyzing usable data from a large dataset)

 - Parse and transform data into structures designed for analysis